fk1018/can_messenger/README.md

 - **CAN Frame Format Assumptions:**
   - By default, the gem uses **big-endian** packing for CAN IDs.
 If you integrate with a system using little-endian, you may need to adjust or specify an endianness in the code.
-  - The gem expects a standard CAN frame layout (16 bytes total, with the first 4 for the ID, followed by 1 byte for DLC, 3 bytes of padding, and up to 8 bytes of data).
-If you work with non-standard frames or CAN FD (64-byte data), you’ll need to customize the parsing/sending logic.
+  - The gem expects a standard CAN frame layout (16 bytes total, with the first 4 for the ID, followed by 1 byte for DLC, 3 bytes of padding, and up to 8 bytes of data). **CAN FD** frames (up to 64 bytes) are supported when enabled.

 ## Features

-- **Send CAN Messages**: Send CAN messages (up to 8 data bytes).
+- **Send CAN Messages**: Send CAN messages (up to 8 data bytes, or 64 bytes with CAN FD enabled).
 - **Receive CAN Messages**: Continuously listen for messages on a CAN interface.
 - **Filtering**: Optional ID filters for incoming messages (single ID, range, or array).
 - **Logging**: Logs errors and events for debugging/troubleshooting.